FishyGitHubUser/dip-pin-prj-adv-ocrroo-2025/README.md

 - What are its core dependencies?
 - Who is it for and why?

+## Project Setup on Windows
+> ### Install UV
+> - `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`
+>
+> ### Create virtual environment
+> - `uv venv`
+> - Activate venv as instructed by UV
+>
+> ### Install Core Dependencies
-> Install Pillow as dependency
+> - Install Pillow
 > `uv add pillow`
+>

-> Install Tesseract as dependency
+> - Install Tesseract
 > `uv add pytesseract`
 >
->Install Tesseract.exe from https://github.com/UB-Mannheim/tesseract/wiki
+> - Install OpenCV
+> `uv add opencv-python`
 >
+> ### Install Tesseract Wrapper
+> - Python wrappers can be found here:https://github.com/UB-Mannheim/tesseract/wiki
+> - The version currently used: https://github.com/tesseract-ocr/tesseract/releases/download/5.5.0/tesseract-ocr-w64-setup-5.5.0.20241111.exe
 >
-> For Windows, select the latest version, currently https://github.com/tesseract-ocr/tesseract/releases/download/5.5.0/tesseract-ocr-w64-setup-5.5.0.20241111.exe
+>

+## Who needs this?
+> This is intended, but not limited to use for assisting impaired people log video changes, specifically code examples usually not said verbally.

+## Why use this?
+> It allows the user to upload a video of their choice and have it log text displayed on screen, and when at what time it was recorded.